FSA Partner Banner Light

 • We will instruct your loan holders to resume collection activity on your loans.

-• The letter that we send will include the reason for the denial and instructions on what you can do if you have questions about the basis of the decision or believe there is other information that we should consider.
+• The notification that we send will include the reason for the denial and instructions on what you can do if you have questions about the basis of the decision or believe there is other information that we should consider.

 Note: If you receive a new Direct Loan, Perkins Loan, or TEACH Grant before the Department grants a discharge, the Department will deny your discharge request and instruct your loan holders to resume collection activity on your loans.